gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

   input is the **measured rate of travel** at the moment of reading, since overshoot is displacement after the read (`≈ velocity × lag`).
 Worth revisiting if height accuracy plateaus; it would need a rate tracker and a per-mode feature branch.
-- **Separate storage per mode.** Today both modes share the same 4 files, so switching modes requires clearing the AI data.
-A second file set would remove that rule at the cost of ~3.6 KB heap and a wider model index.
+- **Separate storage per mode.** Today both modes share the same 4 files, so switching modes wipes the training data.
+A second file set would remove that at the cost of ~3.6 KB heap and a wider model index.
 - Average the flowing reading over the last few pre-close ticks to denoise the model feature.
 - The manual-move capture still uses fixed `OFFSET_SAMPLE_SETTLE_*` waits rather than `waitForStableReading`.